Just because the days are growing shorter and the evenings are getting cooler doesn’t mean the camping season has to come to an end.

 If you’re camping at a site with access to electrical hookups, you can bring an electric space heater and plug it in at night.
-Although the bedding provided with your campervan rental should keep you fairly comfortable, this is a great option if you end up at a full hookup campsite and the temperatures dip into the night.
+Although many campervan rentals‘ included bedding will keep you fairly comfortable, this is a great option if you end up at a full hookup campsite and the temperatures dip into the night.

 Plus, you’ll benefit from cheaper prices as full hookup campsites are usually less expensive during the offseason.

-If you’re not ready to rough it in colder temperatures, you might want to consider renting a compact RV with a built-in furnace.
-The compact RVs in our fleet include propane-powered furnaces that work at any temperature or altitude.
+If you’re not ready to rough it in colder temperatures, you might want to consider renting an RV with a built-in furnace.
 This is a great option if you know you get cold easily and will be camping in colder temperatures.

-But note that our compact RVs are winterized when temperatures drop to the 30s.
+But note that many rental companies winterize their RVs when temperatures drop to the 30s.
 This means the water system is turned off and filled with antifreeze to ensure the pipes don’t freeze or burst.
 Plan on bringing some extra water, and know that you won’t be able to use the sink, toilet and other water features inside the RV.